udinobi/boot2-react-J10/frontend/README.md

 # frontend

-> Demo project for Spring Boot 2 (Java 10) and Vue
+PoC project with Spring Boot 2 (Java 10) as backend and (React, Redux) as frontend.

+User types in a auto-completion input field (suggestions are provided querying an ElasticSearch instance) names of locations, which, when selected, are shown on a Map.

 ## Build Setup